gyroflow/flowshutter/README.md

 Flowshutter is a customize camera remote written in micropython.

-It can synchronize vedio recording of the camera and blackbox logging of your motion logger (in most cases betaflight/emuflight controller with flash chip or SD card).
+It can synchronize video recording of the camera and blackbox logging of your motion logger (in most cases betaflight/emuflight controller with flash chip or SD card).

-It was designed to be used with gyroflow software to provide you the best open source video stabilization experience.
+It was designed to be used with [gyroflow](https://github.com/gyroflow/gyroflow) software to provide you the best open source video stabilization experience.

 ## Hardware